 Falken Wildpeak AT3W vs. BFG KO2: Comparison

-So how do you choose a set of tires which will work well for most off-road severe conditions?
+So how do you choose a set of tires which will work well for most severe off-road conditions?
 Various features help tires improve their performance for truck use and off-roading.
-When shopping for tires, you can generally look at features like tire size, depth, and tread patterns (including the shoulder ridges and tread spacing).
+When shopping for tires, you can generally look at features like tire size, depth, and tread patterns (including shoulder ridges and tread spacing).
 But there are other factors to consider.

-Understanding the differences between BFG KO2 vs. Falken Wildpeak AT3W will make selecting the best tire for your SUV or pickup much easier.
+Understanding the differences between BFGoodrich KO2 vs. Falken Wildpeak AT3W will make selecting the best tire for your SUV or pickup much easier.
 These two tires come in different size ranges, sidewalls, tread depth, load ranges, warranty, prices, and performance on different terrains.

 Tire Size